 our muse additional support needs programme

 We're committed to sharing science with everyone, no matter their age or ability.
-Through partnership with Midlothian Science Festival (MSF), we have been developing our MUSE programmes exploring science with arts for people with additional supports needs.
+Through partnership with Midlothian Science Festival (MSF), we have been developing our MUSE programmes exploring creativity, science and arts for people with additional supports needs.

 This has included working closely with the science teacher Mr Stuart Ridley at Saltersgate School (Dalkeith) exploring topics from vibrations, music, DIY instruments, getting hands-on with brains and the body and understanding the differences in in animals with pupils, leading to sharing assembly for the whole school in 2015 and 2016 and follow-on visits in 2017.